WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

 ## Lab scenario

-Contoso Corporation has deployed Microsoft Office Professional Plus 2021 to users and you need to use Group Policy to configure and apply settings for some Microsoft Office apps.
+Contoso Corporation has deployed Microsoft Office Professional Plus 2021 to users, and you need to use Group Policy to configure and apply settings for some Microsoft Office apps.
 The IT department uses logon scripts to provide users with drive mapping to shared folders.
-However, maintaining these scripts is an ongoing problem, because they are large and complex.
-You decide to implement drive mapping by using Group Policy preferences to remove the reliance on logon scripts.
+However, maintaining these scripts is an ongoing problem, because they're large and complex.
+You decide to use Group Policy preferences to implement drive mapping, which removes reliance on logon scripts.

 Your manager also has asked that you place a desktop shortcut to the Notepad app for all users who belong to the IT Security group.
 Additionally, you must add a new computer administrator’s security group as a local administrator on all servers.